CosmoLike/cocoa/README.md

 # Overview: The [Cobaya](https://github.com/CobayaSampler)-[CosmoLike](https://github.com/CosmoLike) Joint Architecture

-Cocoa allows users to run [CosmoLike](https://github.com/CosmoLike) routines that analyze data primarily from the [Dark Energy Survey](https://www.darkenergysurvey.org) (a.k.a DES), and simulate future multi-probe analyses, e.g. for Rubin Observatory's Legacy Survey of Space and Time or the Roman Space Telescope, inside the [Cobaya](https://github.com/CobayaSampler) framework.
+Cocoa allows users to run [CosmoLike](https://github.com/CosmoLike) routines inside the [Cobaya](https://github.com/CobayaSampler) framework.
+Cosmolike is capable of analyzing data primarily from the [Dark Energy Survey](https://www.darkenergysurvey.org) (a.k.a DES) and simulating future multi-probe analyses for Rubin Observatory's Legacy Survey of Space and Time or the Roman Space Telescope.
 This readme file presents basic and advanced instructions for installing all Cocoa components, including the [Planck likelihood](https://wiki.cosmos.esa.int/planck-legacy-archive/index.php/Main_Page).

 (**Proper Credits**): The following is not an exhaustive list of the codes we use